DD Form 293 Application for the Review of Discharge From the Armed Forces of the United States

 How to Upgrade Your Military Discharge?

-VA Benefits can be affected if a veteran receives anything but an Honorable Discharge.
+Department of Veterans Affairs (VA) benefits can be affected if a veteran receives anything but an Honorable Discharge.
 Here's how to apply for an upgrade of military discharge status:

 - Download a copy of DD Form 293.

 - Fill out all the basic personal information in Section 1.

 - Complete Section 2, if you are a representative of the individual seeking to upgrade their discharge.

 - Fill out Section 3 to indicate what you expect the board to accomplish.

 - State whether you want to appear before the board in Washington D.C. in Section 4 or have a records-only review or wait for a traveling board.